Top 4 reasons weather predictions beyond a 10 day forecast can be unreliable

 Developed countries tend to own the resources that can be allocated to researching, producing and launching the biggest satellites into space.
 It’s only natural that they will choose to direct the coverage focus within their own topographical districts and not incorporate other parts of the globe, hence leading to inconsistent weather monitoring.

 Limitations in weather modelling systems

+In addition to the above, another reality is the existing technology.
 Now, it is clear that errors in weather forecasting occur as we don’t know what every small molecule in the atmosphere is up to.
 The truth is, even if we did, we don’t have the capacity to craft a complete digital twin of our entire planet.
-As a society that is more technologically advanced than ever before, we’re still not at that stage as to where we’ve generated computing power that’s capable of replicating the Earth within a weather model.

 What we can also do is improve our systems and the quality of the initial conditions provided.
 That itself is a major hurdle to cross as countries manage their own national centers that run global weather models.
 Private firms base their own forecasts from these data centers.
 Each unit has its own process of collecting multiple sets of observations, imposing different data assimilation techniques and then has varying weather models with different simulations or parameters set for processing.
 This high level of differentiation is what grants each different weather model its own set of strengths.

 Given the complexity of the weather data assimilation process, it is clear that a few countries with resources alone cannot accurately map out weather events.
 The world’s leading economies were all caught unprepared as seen in 2022 with droughts, floods, record heat waves etc. The only way forward is a unified effort that sees data sharing between nations.
 Public-Private Partnerships are critical to this process as it can help democratize weather data tracking.